bskinn/pent/doc/source/tutorial/defs/tokens.rst

 ---------------------------------------

-The 'literal' token matches an *exact* sequence of one or more whitespace-delineated characters, provided as a required argument in the token definition.
+The 'literal' token matches an *exact* sequence of one or more whitespace-delimited characters, which is provided as a required argument in the token definition.

 Similar to the :ref:`'misc' token <tutorial-defs-tokens-misctoken>`,